dawmit/X-rank/README.md

 This ensures the resulting tensor respects the symmetry constraints defined by the provided group actions.

+### Group Theory Background

+The symmetrization uses two types of group actions:

+1. **GL(n)³ Actions**: Linear transformations that "sandwich" each factor matrix
+   - For each factor A, B, C, transformations are applied as (U⋅A⋅V⁻¹, V⋅B⋅W⁻¹, W⋅C⋅U⁻¹)
+   - These preserve the multilinear structure of the tensor

+2. **S₃ Actions**: Permutations of the tensor indices
+   - For example, permutation [2,3,1] transforms (A,B,C) to (C,A,B)
+   - Odd permutations also require transposition of all matrices

+The combination of these group actions enables enforcing various symmetry patterns in the decomposition.

 ## Performance Notes

 - The algorithm uses QR decomposition instead of normal equations for improved numerical stability